-The Company expects to have sufficient liquidity and capital resources to meet its ongoing obligations and future contractual commitments for the twelve months from the date of the issuance of the audited financial statements.
+The Company has the continuing support of its shareholder, the Government of Mongolia, through the Ministry of Finance.
+The Company expects to have sufficient liquidity and capital resources to meet its ongoing obligations and future contractual commitments for twelve months from the date of the issuance of the audited financial statements.